14Richa/14Richa.github.io/about.md

 permalink: /about/
 ---

-Hello World! :grin:	 :grin:
+Hello World!

 I am Richa, budding web-developer and self-taught programmer.
 I grew up in Delhi and "studied" Business Administration.
-Lately I realized my heart (:heart:) lies in tech and building stuff.
-So I packed my bags and arrived in Bangalore, silicon valley of India :smiley:.
+Lately I realized my heart lies in tech and building stuff.
+So I packed my bags and arrived in Bangalore, silicon valley of India.

 ## Reach out